-- Present a short reflective case study of a consultation they have experienced
+- Present a short, reflective case presentation on a ‘significant incident’

 - Complete an external review

-- Registration with the General Pharmaceutical Council (GPhC)
+- Registration as a Pharmacy Technician with the General Pharmaceutical Council

-- In order to fulfill the aim of the course candidates must be undertaking a proportion of their role in a ward-based/home-based environment where they have direct patient contact.
+- In order to fulfil the aim of the course, candidates must be undertaking a proportion of their role in a ward-based/home-based environment where they have direct patient contact

 - A recommendation from the Senior Pharmacy Manager or designated Deputy to undertake the Programme

 Prior to attending the study day, all candidates should:

 - Have been assigned a suitably qualified Educational Supervisor*

 - Be familiar with local Standard Operating Procedures (SOPs) related to the medicines management role in which they will be working